Mitsuriou/MFBO-Preset-Creator/README.md

 # Mitsuriou's Follower Bodies Overhaul: Preset Creator
-MFBOPC is a GUI software that should able anyone to change a body mesh of a follower or an NPC to a CBBE 3BBB 3BA body mesh.
+MFBOPC is a GUI application that should able anyone to change a body mesh of a follower or an NPC to a CBBE 3BBB 3BA body mesh.
-In addition, the user is able to generate files that the BodySlide software is able to read, to custom the follower's or NPC's body shape.
+In addition, the user is able to generate files that the BodySlide application is able to read, to custom the follower's or NPC's body shape.

 MFBOPC has been designed to work with **Skyrim: Special Edition only**.
-The software might be able to work for other games with future updated...
+The application might be able to work for other games with future updated...

-At this time, the software is only capable of changing the body, hands and feet meshes and cannot convert any cloth, outfit or armor: it is a difficult and very time consuming task even for a Human being, I'm not sure of being able to make the software that powerful.
+At this time, the application is only capable of changing the body, hands and feet meshes and cannot convert any cloth, outfit or armor: it is a difficult and very time consuming task even for a Human being, I'm not sure of being able to make the application that powerful.

 # How to install and run MFBO: PC
 ### Download
 Choose the **latest release** on https://github.com/Mitsuriou/MFBO-Preset-Creator/releases and download either the **.7z** file or the **.zip** file that is named **MFBO.Preset.Creator.[*version number*].[*7z|zip*]**.
 They are the same, but some people do not know how to open .7z files, so I try to always provide both alternatives.

 ### Install
-The software is currently a simple executable file and not any installer is provided to the user.
+The application is currently a simple executable file and not any installer is provided to the user.
 So, when the download is finished, unzip in the folder of your choice the content of the archive.

 ### Launch
-To launch the software, simply click on the **MFBOPresetCreator.exe** file (the one with a black and white icon).
+To launch the application, simply click on the **MFBOPresetCreator.exe** file (the one with a black and white icon).

 # Roadmap (not ordered by priority)
 ### GUI modifications